ccweerasinghe1994/MICROSERVICES_NODE_JS/memory-bank/progress.md

 - Technical context and development guidelines established

 ✅ **Posts Service Implementation**
-- Express.js TypeScript server running on port 4000
+- Express.js TypeScript server running on port 4000 with CORS enabled
 - GET /posts endpoint for retrieving all posts
 - POST /posts endpoint for creating new posts
 - In-memory data storage with proper typing